amala890/Understanding-Pig-Butchering-Scams-on-Dating-Apps-A-Multi-Source-Analysis/README.md

 ## Analysis

  Divided into 9 main sections:
-1. Scam Indicators in User Reviews <br>
+# 📌 1.
+Scam Indicators in User Reviews
 User reviews were grouped based on the presence of scam-related keywords. <br>
 This serves as the ground truth data for further analysis. <br>
 Total scam-related reviews collected : 249722 <br>